Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 	<pre>
     npm install -save azure-storage express multer request streamifier
 	</pre>

+	> [azure-storage](https://www.npmjs.com/package/azure-storage) is Microsoft's Azure Storage Client Library for Node.js.
+It provides convenient JavaScript APIs for accessing blob storage, table storage, and more.

 1. Return to Visual Studio Code and click the **Explorer** button in the upper-left corner.
 Then click **package.json** to open that file for editing.